 The Point Nepean National Park Master Plan sets out initiatives to aim to protect the park’s unique and special qualities, and ensure that its complex stories as a cultural landscape are valued and expressed.

 The campground and story-telling and interpretation projects will help visitors to immerse themselves in the rich heritage and values of the park, in-turn strengthening their support for its conservation.

 When will the campground be ready for visitors?

-Subject to on-ground conditions and any public health directions that may be in place, the first stage of the campground project is expected to be completed midyear, with the second stage completed at the end of 2022.
+Subject to on-ground and industry conditions, the first stage of the campground project is expected to be completed midyear and open for visitors in spring.